 Here, there are two questions to consider.
 Firstly, are you managing the kind of large projects that demand that you put professional processes and documentation into action?
-And secondly, is it essential that you develop more effective working relationships with your team and improve your organizational skills?
+And secondly, is it essential that you develop more effective working relationships with your team and improve your organisational skills?

 While project management skills will certainly improve your ability to hit deadlines, you can gain these skills without obtaining a certificate.
 Again, this depends on whether you feel like you have the necessary skills to complete tasks efficiently and keep progressing towards your career goals.

-If your company is paying for your exam and giving you study leave, then I would strongly advise going for it.
+If your company is paying for your study and giving you study leave, then I would strongly advise going for it.
 However, if you have to pay for it yourself and take annual leave to attend the exam, then you must accept that and have complete confidence that the certificate will help your career.

 In terms of costs, remember to factor in not only the cost of the training, but also the time spent on assessments.
 If you have taken a credential offered by a professional body, you may want to pay for membership within that body, or you may be required to undergo ongoing continuous professional development.
-For instance, PMI requires this for the members through their Continuing Certification Requirements Program and you can easily find yourself paying for additional courses and materials to keep up.

 However, there are ways to continue your professional development at low or zero cost, but you must spend time and energy seeking them out.
 In the end, remember to make the investment that feels right for you and your career goals.